elecnix/evalmtl/README.md

 Start scraping:

     ./scrape-evalweb.rb
-    tar czf evalweb-cache.tgz cache/address/

-The scraper produces a `cache` directory, where it stores the web pages it fetched.
-This directory contains close to a million files, which is inefficient to store in a filesystem, but simple for lookup done by the scraper.
+The scraper produces dir and pag files, where it stores the web pages it fetched.

 Once it is done, extract the data.
 This will create `evaluations.csv` as well as the SQL commands to load it into MySQL: